 Here is a comprehensive video about repair PVC and Urethane rafts with glue.
-If you are doing regular repairs of urethane rafts think about learning to plastic weld – this is how urethane rafts are built and repaired at factories.
+If you regularly repair urethane rafts think about learning to plastic weld – this is how urethane rafts are built and repaired at factories.
 Farther down is a video on hypalon raft repairs in the warehouse.

 Raft Repair Using Glue for Urethane and PVC Rafts

 - Inflatable Technologies: Sheridan, Colorado (303) 922-3111